hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-restore-mail-domain USER BACKUP DOMAIN [NOTIFY]

-The function allows the user to restore a single mail domain from a backup archive.
+This function allows the user to restore a single mail domain from a backup archive.

 *******************************************************************